DavidDerhy/api-docs/source/includes/_develop_debug.md

   - you will need to provide the following values:

     - `redirect_url` : the url on your server the client will be redirected to once the authorization has been completed successfully or falied.
-This needs to be one of the redirect urls configured for your app in the app manager (see below)
+This needs to be one of the redirect urls configured for your app in the Application Manager (see below)

     - `client_id` : the client_id that has been assigned to your app (see below)